-l hav ve knowledge and understanding of: A В С D 7.1 The structure of investment portfolios including: active vs. passive management; pooled funds v. segregated portfolios; re-balancing portfolios; and, investment styles.
-7.2 The selection of fund managers.
-7.3 Investment mandates including: an understanding of the nature of the contractual relationship between Pensions & Investment Committee and the Fund's asset managers; and, the fee structure and charges.
+l hav e knowledge and understanding of: A В С D 7.1 The structure of investment portfolios, including: active vs. passive management; pooled funds v. segregated portfolios; re-balancing portfolios; and, investment styles.
+7.2 The selection of fund managers locally and within the Wales Pension Partnership (WPP).
+7.3 Investment mandates including: an understanding of the nature of the contractual relationship between Pensions & Investment Committee and the Fund's asset managers including the fee structure and charges.
 7.4 Measurement of performance including the use of indices, benchmarks and targets.
 7.5 The mechanisms for monitoring investment arrangements and investment managers, including reports from investment managers; implications of changes within investment managers' organizations; compliance with the investment strategy statement (ISS); the completeness and accuracy of records; the calculation and the impact of charges and fees; transitional asset management; robust processes and systems.
 7.6 The importance of sound custody arrangements including adequate monitoring and accurate record keeping.
-7.7 The importance of responsible ownership of assets including the extent to which social, environmental and ethical considerations are taken into account when making investment decisions; the corporate governance of the companies in which the Fund invests; the extent to which (if at all) the Fund will exercise its voting rights; and the Fund's membership of the Local Authority Pension Fund Forum (LAPFF).
+7.7 The importance of responsible ownership of assets including the extent to which social, environmental (including climate change) and governance considerations are taken into account when making investment decisions; the corporate governance of the companies in which the Fund invests; the extent to which

+(if at all) the Fund will exercise its voting rights; and the Fund's membership of the Local Authority Pension Fund Forum (LAPFF).
 7.8 The Myners principles for the governance of the investment decision making process including associated CIPFA and SOLACE guidance; the need to set targets for the Pensions & Investment Committee and to report against them.
 7.9 An awareness of the limits placed by regulation on the investment activities of the Fund.